daffainfo/ctf-writeup/VishwaCTF 2023/Payload/README.md

 > No description.

 ## About the Challenge
-We have been given a website that has a button to give us a detail about the system
+We were given a website that has a button to give us a detail about the system

 ![preview](images/preview.png)